SquidDev-CC/plethora/items/module-chat.md

 ---

 ### Basic usage
-Once one has equipped a chat recorder, you should notice `chat_message` events beginning to appear.
+Once you have equipped a chat recorder, you should notice `chat_message` events beginning to appear.
 These will include the player name, their message and the entity UUID:

 ```lua